Navy Enlisted Classification Codes

 A motivated sailor can become trained in several NECs within their Rating and become highly valuable within a command as well as be an above average candidate for advancement within that rating.

-Construction Electrician (CE) Are also part of the Sea-Bee community.
-Construction Electricians are first responsible for the producing and maintaining the electric power needed to build and operate all military facilities on a base or forward operating base.
+Construction Electrician (CE): Also part of the Sea-Bee community, Construction Electricians are first responsible for the producing and maintaining the electric power needed to build and operate all military facilities on a base or forward operating base.

-Nuclear Field (NF) - There are three ratings in the Navy Nuclear Field.
-Nuclear-trained MMs, EMs, and ETs perform duties in nuclear propulsion plants operating reactor control, propulsion and power generation systems.
+Nuclear Field (NF): There are three ratings in the Navy Nuclear Field, including nuclear-trained MMs, EMs, and ETs who all perform duties in nuclear propulsion plants operating reactor control, propulsion and power generation systems.
 The NF provides opportunities to work closely with specialists in the nuclear, technology, and engineering fields.

-Quartermaster - (QM) U.S. Navy Quartermasters are experts in navigation.
-They stand watch as assistants to officers of the deck and the navigator.
-They also serve as helmsman and perform ship control, navigation and bridge watch duties.
+Quartermaster (QM): U.S. Navy Quartermasters are experts in navigation.
+They stand watch as assistants to officers of the deck and the navigator and also serve as helmsman and perform ship control, navigation and bridge watch duties.